-- lecture: MWF 12-12:50pm in GMCS-314 and online via Zoom (link TBA) - lab: 2-4:40pm on Mon (Section 1), Wed (Section 2) in GMCS-245.
-As you know, the course will be online only through Feb 4.
-Beginning Feb 7, the lectures will be held in GMCS-314, which has been equipped for live streaming voa Zoom.
+- lecture: MWF 12-12:50pm in GMCS-314 and online via Zoom The lectures will be held in GMCS-314, which has been equipped for live streaming voa Zoom.
 I will try to run the lectures to serve both students in attendance in the lecture room and watching with Zoom.
-Please be aware of these attendance policies: - Attendance (in-person or by Zoom) is not required for the lecture portion of any class meeting, or for answering the CourseKey questions (which replace last semester's Canvas questions).
-I will not be taking attendance. - However, credit will only be given for CourseKey questions answered during the period they are open, typically 3-5 minutes near the start of lecture. - Attendance in-person is required for all exams and drills EXCEPT Drill 1, which will be online.
-Unless our instructions change, there will be no electronic distribution or collection of those assignments this semester. - Attendance in-person will always require you to be masked and to be cleared to attend class on my roster (for example by having uploaded your proof of COVID vaccination to HealthConnect).
-Of course, we will respond as needed to any changes to policy as the semester and the pandemic progress. - office hours and review sessions M 5-5:50pm; W 10:30-11:30am, both online via Zoom (link TBA)
+Please be aware of these attendance policies: - Attendance (in-person or by Zoom) is not required for the lecture portion of any class meeting.
+I will not be taking attendance. - However, credit will only be given for CourseKey questions answered during the period they are open, typically the first 3-5 minutes of class.
+You do not have to be in the classroom to answer these questions. - Attendance in-person is required for all exams and drills.
+Unless our instructions change, there will be no electronic distribution or collection of those assignments this semester. - Attendance in-person will always require you to adhere to SDSU's attendance policies at that time, which may include remaining masked during lecture and satisfying the current vaccination/testing requirements.
+We will conform as needed to any changes to policy as the semester and the pandemic progress.